Datamwin/AWS-Infrastructures-and-Servers-for-Web-Application-Deployment/README.md

-# AWS-Infrastructures-and-Servers-for-Web-Application-Deployment
+## AWS-Infrastructures-and-Servers-for-Web-Application-Deployment
 This project creates Cloud Infrastructures and Servers for Web Application Deployment with AWS CloudFormation

-The network template deploys a VPC, with a pair of public and private subnets spread across two Availabilty Zones.
+The network template deploys a VPC, with a pair of public and private subnets spread across two Availability Zones.

 It deploys an Internet Gateway, with a default route on the public subnets.